-Seakeeper Ride is currently available for monohull vessels up to 35 feet in length.
+Seakeeper Ride is currently available for fiberglass and aluminum, stepped or non-stepped, monohull vessels up to 35 feet in length.

 A NMEA-compatible MFD with an ethernet port and a 12V DC power source with the capacity to deliver 10 Amps are required to operate the system.

 Seakeeper Ride is compatible with select models from Garmin, Raymarine, Simrad, Navico, Lowrance, and B&G.